zhuzhanji/NorovirusGenotyping/lab_book.md

 This standalone python script parses the GenBank XML files and gets the coordinates of ORF1 and ORF2 for all the reference sequences for MSA.

 **Result**
-The coordinates are written into '#GROUP_annotation.csv' ( i.e. GII_annotation.csv).
+The coordinates are written into '#GROUP_annotation.csv' ( e.g. GII_annotation.csv).
 ORF1 and ORF2 sequences will be extracted separately and saved as '#group.orf' under the same directory of fasta files.